inducer/pycuda/doc/source/faq.rst

 * :class:`pycuda.gpuarray.GPUArray` no longer has an associated :class:`Stream`.
   Asynchronous GPUArray transfers are now separate from synchronous ones and have an ``_async`` suffix.
+* Support for features added in CUDA 2.2.

 Version 0.92
 ------------